But this bride {at least in this picture} exemplifies all that a bride should be on her wedding day. Ready. Hopeful. In awe of the moment.

 We ordered our cards from Vista Print.
 100 post cards (5x7.
 1 side color.
 1 side black and white) for $17.47 + $6.71 shipping = $24.18.
 I purchased 100 white linen envelopes from a scrap booking store for $14.
 Total cost of our thank you cards (without postage) = $38.18.

-One day, our reception coordinator casually mentioned that she knew of a reasonable baker that has been making cakes out of her home for years.
-I called her as I was walking out of that meeting.
-I went over to her house, tasted some samples, looked at pictures of her past work, attempted to explain my vision or our cake, received a quote and signed on the dotted line. $350.
 The bottom two layers (one vanilla and one chocolate with butter cream frosting) fed 150 people, allowing us to take home the top layer.
 Her attention to detail was impeccable.
 She pretty much took this picture of a cake that I had in my mind and recreated it perfectly.
 We were quite pleased.
 To top it all off, it tasted just as good as it looked!

 photo via: paul johnson